Last updated: June 21, 2026

 How does stress affect a racehorse’s performance?

 Directly and measurably.
 A horse that burns nervous energy in the paddock and post parade arrives at the gate depleted before the race begins.
-Anxiety also drives over-keenness in the early stages of a race — horses running faster than their fitness warrants in the first half because anxiety is overriding rate — which leaves nothing for the stretch.
+Anxiety also drives over-keenness in the early stages of a race — horses running faster than their fitness warrants in the first half — which leaves nothing for the stretch.
 Chronic stress contributes to gastric ulcers, which are both painful and performance-limiting, often without an obvious behavioral flag.

 What causes stress in racehorses?